General requirements

 [Grid point data - CCSDS recommended lossless compression (grib2/tables/29/5.0.table) ]

-WMO code key is used to identified each organisation.
+WMO Centre key for WPMIP together with subCentre defined for each organization is used to identified each data provider

 • backgroundProcess=1